“I wondered what they really talked about when they talked about growing up. Now, I think I know a little bit about it and life.”

 As a mature person, you shouldn’t constantly push people to be as you are or try to change their perspectives – because mostly, you can’t.

 Sure, you have the right to disagree and to ask people when they aren’t right – but don’t be an annoying bug.
-Don’t push people so much they begin to hate you.
+Don’t push people so much that they begin to hate you.

 People are different.